Should You Migrate to Open Source Model?

 Fallback plan: If accuracy doesn’t meet requirements, stay with GPT-4o-mini or use hybrid approach.

-The real value isn’t just about cost—it’s operational control and continuous improvement:
+The real value isn’t just about cost—it’s operational control:

 • Update models on MY timeline